A True Scuba Diver's Paradise

 Currency – Philippine Peso.
 Credit cards are widely accepted.

 Major Airports –There are four international airports in the Philippines: the Ninoy Aquino International Airport in Manila, Clark International Airport in Angeles City, Mactan-Cebu International Airport in Lapu-Lapu City, Cebu and the Francisco Bangoy International Airport in Davao City, and Kalibo International Airport in Kalibo.

 Electricity – 220 volts, 60 Hz.
 Internet is common in cities and tourist areas.

 Topside Attractions – Sand, sun and fun are the focus on the beaches in the southern Philippines.
 Visit Taal Volcano, the smallest active volcano in the world.
 Check out the architecture of the many historic churches.
-Engage in other watersports, like sea kayaking or wind-surfing, or take a wildlife tour.
+Engage in other watersports, such as sea kayaking or wind-surfing, or take a wildlife tour.